-A blueway is a water path or trail that is developed with launch points, camping locations and points of interest for canoeists and kayakers.
-Blueways are typically developed by state, county or local municipalities to encourage family recreation, economic development, ecological education and preservation of our wildlife resources.
+A water trail is developed with launch points, camping locations and points of interest for canoeists and kayakers along a certain waterway.
+Water trails are typically developed by state, county or local municipalities to encourage family recreation, economic development, ecological education and preservation of our wildlife resources.

 An email with more specific schedule details will be sent two weeks before the event to those who have registered.

 The Ocmulgee River Paddle is one of our twelve Heartland Rivers of Georgia trips featuring camping, paddling and stewardship in south and central Georgia.
 The series brings to light conservation efforts, economic development and recreational opportunities on the Flint, Ocmulgee, Ogeechee, Chattahoochee, Altamaha, Satilla and Savannah rivers.